 Personal IPS Template

-Here's a starting framework.
+A starting framework.
 Your final document should reflect your specific situation.

-Section 1: Purpose and Goals What is this capital for?
+Section 1: Purpose and Goals.
+What is this capital for?
 What return do I need?
 What time horizons apply?

-Section 2: Risk Parameters What is my actual capacity for loss?
+Section 2: Risk Parameters.
+What is my actual capacity for loss?
 What drawdown would change my lifestyle?

-Section 3: Asset Allocation Target ranges for each asset class.
+Section 3: Asset Allocation.
+Target ranges for each asset class.
 Rebalancing triggers.
 Liquidity requirements.

-Section 4: Investment Selection What characteristics must an investment have?
+Section 4: Investment Selection.
+What characteristics must an investment have?
 What disqualifies it?
 What due diligence process will I follow?

-Section 5: Exclusions What will I never invest in?
+Section 5: Exclusions.
+What will I never invest in?
 What concentrated positions will I avoid?

-Section 6: Governance How are decisions made?
+Section 6: Governance.
+How are decisions made?
 Who provides input?
 How often do I review this policy?

 Your architecture should make the right choice easier than the wrong one.
 It should filter noise before it reaches you.
 It should preserve your cognitive resources for decisions that actually require them.